sxclij/sxceditor2/README.md

-# SXCEditor
+# SXCEditor2

-SXCEditor is a simple, terminal-based text editor written in C. It provides basic text editing functionality with a vim-like interface.
+SXCEditor2 is a simple, terminal-based text editor written in C. It provides basic text editing functionality with a vim-like interface.

 ## Features